gabldotink/subtrees/README.md

      ```
     Stops and removes mediawiki containers and files

-Get quick shell access to running containers with these commands:
+Get quick Bash shell access to running containers with these commands:
 -   ```
     make bashmw
      ```